BAIGUANGMEI/Machine-Learning-Implementations/README.md

   - [K-Means Clustering](#k-means-clustering)

 ---

+## Basic
+This section includes basic libraries such as Numpy for numerical computations, Pandas for data manipulation, and Matplotlib for data visualization.
+All the details can be found in the [basic](./basic) folder.

 ## Linear Regression
 The `LinearRegression` class implements the ordinary least squares method for linear regression.
 It includes methods for fitting the model to data and making predictions.